ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 ## Add your data to the map
 In our web application we could load the JSON using jQuery.
 But for static data it is easier to embed it as JavaScript source.
 We just take the json.txt output of our tool, add a ```var poiData =``` at the beginning and a ```;``` at the end, so it looks like this.

-Now we can insert the data with the L.geoJson layer, using a custom poi-style that uses a grey push-pin and binds the description as popup.
+Then we can insert the data with the L.geoJson layer, using a custom poi-style set a color by category and binds the description as popup.
 ```js
 // add our POIs
 $.getJSON('./inobas.json', initialize);